Dockstore Services is currently in beta mode. Also note that the screenshots below were taken on our staging site.

 service where your service description will lie.

 Following lines 4-9, it is good practice to include the name, author, and a description of your service.
-This information will be parsed and displayed on your service’s page on Dockstore.

 Next, is the files key.
 Here you can specify a list of other files (like scripts, READmes, and test parameter files) for Dockstore to index that are contained in your repository and are needed for your service.